Cilium Service Mesh: When You Don’t Need Sidecars

 - Operational complexity: many processes, lifecycle management.

-In clusters with thousands of pods, multiplied by sidecar, it’s significant.
+In clusters with thousands of pods, multiplied by sidecar, the numbers are significant.

 Cilium’s Approach